graphcore/poptorch/docs/user_guide/batching.rst

 By default PopTorch will process the `batch_size` which you provided to the :py:class:`poptorch.DataLoader`.

-When using the other options below, this changes slightly to allow PopART to load data more efficiently.
+When using the other options below, this actual number of samples used per step varies to allow the IPU(s) to process data more efficiently.

-However, the batch size actually being used on the device will not change, just how much data is available for PopART to load from.
+However, the effective (mini-)batch size for operations which depend on it (such as batch normalization) will not change.
+All that changes is how much data is actually sent for a single step.

+.. note:: Failure to use :py:class:`poptorch.DataLoader` may result in accidentally changing the effective batch size for operations which depend on it such as batch normalization.

 poptorch.DataLoader
 ===================